qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 QGIS allows you to create multiple maps using the same map file.
 For this reason, it has a tool called the :guilabel:`Composer Manager`.

-* Click on the :menuselection:`File --> Composer Manager` menu entry to open this tool.
+* Click on the :menuselection:`Project --> Composer Manager` menu entry to open this tool.
 You'll see a blank :guilabel:`Composer manager` dialog appear.
-* Click the :guilabel:`Add` button and a new composer will be added called :guilabel:`Composer 1` (it may be another number if you have tried using the :guilabel:`Composer Manager` before now).
+* Click the :guilabel:`Add` button and give the new composer the name of :kbd:`Swellendam` (or the major town in your dataset).
-* With your new composer selected, click on the :guilabel:`Rename` button and rename it to :kbd:`Swellendam`.
 * Click :guilabel:`OK`.
 * Click the :guilabel:`Show` button.